PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 npm add @prestashopcorp/billing-cdc
 ```

-`@prestashopcorp/billing-cdc` provide the component `SubscriptionCheckoutComponent`.
+`@prestashopcorp/billing-cdc` provides the component `SubscriptionCheckoutComponent`.
 Depending on your project setup, the way you will use this component will change.

 #### Vue 3